Wood features

 Pores and medullary rays, elements of specific designs

-Existence porilorin wood species has an influence on the design.
+Existence porilor in wood species influences the design.
 Not all species have pores, they are only present in hardwoods or exotic woods.
-Hollow pores in wood, vessels through which water circulated when the tree was standing.
-In earlywood the pores are larger than those in latewood.
+Pores are hollows in the wood, vessels through which water circulated when the tree was standing.
+In earlywood the pores are larger than in latewood.
 Depending on the species, the distribution of pores in the wood is different.
-In oak, acacia, ash and chestnut wood, the pores are distributed in a circular pattern in the annual ring, whereas in walnut, beech, poplar and linden they are not evenly distributed.
+In oak, acacia, ash or chestnut, the pores are distributed circularly in the annual ring, whereas in walnut, beech, poplar, poplar and lime, they are not evenly distributed.

-The pores may be empty or contain cell membranes or salts.
-Salts can create problems when finishing, sometimes changing the colour of the dye or affecting the adhesion of the finish to the substrate.
-Such problems occur especially with exotic species, mahogany being a difficult species to finish.
+The pores may be empty or may contain cellulose membranes or salts.
+Salts can cause problems in finishing, sometimes changing the color of the dye or affecting the adhesion of the finish to the substrate.
+Such problems occur especially with exotic species, with mahogany being a difficult species to finish.
 Pores can make distinctive designs on wood, especially when they are embossed by various methods.

-Medullary raysare another element that determines the design of certain species.
-They start at the bark of the tree and go all the way to the centre, to the pith.
-In cross-section they appear as straight or wavy glossy bands running from the pith outwards, and in radial section they appear as bands of different heights and lengths, called mirrors, which give the wood its lustre.
+Medullary rays are another element that determines the design of certain species.
+They start at the bark of the tree and go all the way to the center of the tree at the pith.
+In cross-section they are seen as shiny, straight or wavy bands running from the pith outwards, and in radial section they appear as bands of different heights and lengths, called mirrors, which give the wood its gloss.
 Medullary rays are present in all species, but are only visible in some.
-Species with medullary ray lustre are oak, beech, the paltin and many exotic species.
-An article describing at length the influence of medullary rays can be found at here.
+Species with luster given by medullary rays are oak, beech, the paltin and many exotic species.
+An article describing the influence of medullary rays in detail can be found here here.

 wood design